Explore the Quaker way: read about the basics of our faith, find answers to common questions and find a Quaker meeting near you.

 Giving information shared in reports to the Development Committee, Permanent Board and other audiences is anonymized to protect the confidentiality of individuals, unless you have specifically given permission for your giving information to be shared more publicly (for example, to acknowledge and celebrate your family’s generous gift).

-Wherever possible, unless previous consent is given, we will only share relevant health information that needs to be more widely known with adult program volunteers in general terms, for example, “there is a peanut allergy in the group” rather than “Jose has a peanut allergy.”
+We will share relevant health information that needs to be more widely known on an as-needed basis.
 The staff program coordinators welcome confidential conversations with parents and youth about how we can most responsibly and respectfully approach especially sensitive health information in the interest of all involved.

 Wherever data is kept, we commit to maintaining rigorous standards of security to protect your privacy and be worthy of your trust.